Last Updated: Mar 08, 2014

-For the more independent traveler, mountain bikes can be rented in most tourist towns, including Arenal, Manuel Antonio, Jaco and Puerto Viejo to name a few.
+Travelers looking for a little more freedom and independence in their riding can rent mountain bikes in most tourist destinations including Arenal, Manuel Antonio, Jaco and Puerto Viejo, just to name a few.
 Rates usually run from $8-$10 a day for a standard 21-gear bike.
 Bike brands and conditions vary greatly so be sure to check out your bike thoroughly before pedaling off.

 Some of the more popular routes to ride include the Turrialba Volcano area, the loop around Lake Arenal, through Central Valley cloud forests, or the dusty trails around Rincon de la Vieja National Park.
 Outfitters that organize these trips will provide quality, name-brand bikes like Trek or Cannondale, as well helmets, gloves and water bottles.

 If you are on your own and encounter trail-side troubles, most mid-sized towns will have a bicycle shop that can do simple repairs.
 These shops will also carry basic equipment like tires, tubes, lubrication and brake pads.
 Gear in Costa Rica is relatively cheap, with items like tubes costing $3-5, brake pads $8 for a set, and derailleur and brake cables at $8-10.
-Several bike shops in the San Jose area carry major bike brands like GT, Gary Fisher and Haro, and have prices comparable to the U.S., ranging from $300 for a basic model to $5000 for top-of-the-line rides.
+Several bike shops in the San Jose area carry major bike brands like GT, Gary Fisher and Haro, and have prices comparable to the U.S., ranging from $300 for a basic model to $5,000 for top-of-the-line rides.

 If you plan on doing extensive biking on your own, you should learn to do basic repairs.
 Come with the tools to do them in case you have a break down miles from town.
 Tire levers and a pump for changing flats (as well as a patch kit and spare tubes), a multi-tool for minor adjustments, broken chains and loose spokes should do the trick.
 These repairs can be learned at any bike shop before you arrive.